openMSL/.github/profile/README.md

 # ENVITED Open Source Model & Simulation Library

+> *"OpenMSL is a central hub demonstrating the interaction between models, standards and tools from the vast space of ADAS simulation condensing years of research in a single organization." - Dr. Clemens Linnhoff, CTO at Persival GmbH*

 ![tp header](/doc/img/envited.png)

 [![Header Image](https://img.shields.io/twitter/follow/ASCS_eV?label=Follow&style=social)](https://twitter.com/ASCS_eV)

-This GitHub organization is maintained by the [Automotive Solution Center for Simulation e.V.](https://www.asc-s.de/) - a non-profit industry club registered in Germany.
-The main focus of its activities is the concentration of expertise from automotive and supply industry, software and hardware manufacturers, engineering service providers and research institutes.
-The asc(s brings together key leaders from the industry with the best and most renowned scientists in the field of virtual vehicle development.
-Its members benefit from a worldwide unique research and development landscape with special focus on high-performance computing, driving simulation and digitalization.

-The [ENVITED Research Cluster](https://envited.market/) is an initiative to create the Environment for Virtual Test Drive in a collaborative way defining a methodology for a standard data based virtual proof of validation.
-Virtual validation is becoming an essential part of development processes for highly automated driving (HAD) functions.
-Standards for model and system interchange are vital for cross-company and cross-domain virtual integration and simulation of HAD functions.

-OpenMSL is not only a library for individual simulation entities.
-It is a central hub demonstrating the interaction between models, standards and tools from the vast space of ADAS simulation.
+ENVITED stands for **Environment for Virtual Test Drive** encompassing all components for virtual test and validation of Advanced Driver Assistent Systems (ADAS) including but not limited to standardized data sets, e.g. digital maps, scenario data, simulation models and their respective test and validation methods.
-Elaborate test pipelines assure the compliance of all simulation entities to the standards.
+OpenMSL aims to connect and demonstrate the seemless interaction of projects in the domain using elaborate test pipelines, also to assure the compliance of all simulation entities with relevant standards.
-A list of the utilized standards and tools can be found [here](/doc/related_work.md).
+A list of utilized standards and tools can be found [here](/doc/related_work.md).

-All repositories are grouped into sub libraries and each sub library (SL) represents the best practices in the automotive industry on how to use, create and apply standard compliant simulation data and models regarding a specific topic or application area.
+All repositories are organized in sub libraries and each sub library (SL) represents the best practices in the automotive industry on how to use, create and apply standard compliant simulation data and models regarding a specific topic or application area guided by expert maintainers of the ENVITED community.

-Read more detailed information about governance rules, contribution guidelines and our code of conduct [here](/README.md).
+Learn more about the ENVITED research cluster of the Automotive Solution Center for Simulation e.V, our governance rules, contribution guidelines and our code of conduct [here](/README.md).

+We are looking forward to welcome you as member of our community!

 ## Sub Libraries

 ### SL1 - Perception Sensor Models

+This sub-library is a collection of [OSI](https://github.com/OpenSimulationInterface/open-simulation-interface) compliant sensor models according to the [OSMP](https://github.com/OpenSimulationInterface/osi-sensor-model-packaging) specification including a template repository demonstrating the [Credible Simulation Process](https://setlevel.de/assets/forschungsergebnisse/Credible-Simulation-Process-v1.0.pdf) by running full scale [SSP](https://ssp-standard.org/) based co-simulations in the CI pipeline.

 Initiated: 2022-07-25